marelab/rfid-door/README.md

 * We are working on more secure ways to Authenticate RFID Tags.
 * You can disable wireless network to reduce attack surface.
 (This can be configured in Web UI Settings page)
 * Choose a strong password for the Web UI

-## Setuo & get it running
-* First, flash firmware (you can use /bin/flash.bat on Windows) to your ESP either using Arduino IDE or with your favourite flash tool
-* (optional) Fire up your serial monitor to get informed
-* Search for Wireless Network "esp-rfid-xxxxxx" and connect to it (It should be an open network and does not require password)
-* Open your browser and type either "http://192.168.4.1" or "http://esp-rfid.local" (.local needs Bonjour installed on your computer) on address bar.
-* Log on to ESP, default password is "admin"
-* Go to "Settings" page
-* Configure your amazing access control device.
-Push "Scan" button to join your wireless network, configure RFID hardware, Relay Module.
-* Save settings, when rebooted your ESP will try to join your wireless network.
-* Check your new IP address from serial monitor and connect to your ESP again.
-(You can also connect to "http://esp-rfid.local")
-* Go to "Users" page
-* Scan a PICC (RFID Tag) then it should glimpse on your Browser's screen.
-* Type "User Name" or "Label" for the PICC you scanned.
-* Choose "Allow Access" if you want to
-* Click "Add"
-* Congratulations, everything went well, if you encounter any issue feel free to ask help on GitHub.

 ## Scalability
 Since we are limited on both flash and ram size things may get ugly at some point in the future.
 You can find out some test results below.